eljefe303030/Melius/README.md

 > [!IMPORTANT]
 > if you are playing the game for the first time, before you travel to Venus in the Old Neighbourhood quest, you will need to reduce all ship power systems to zero, except 1 bar in engines.
 Otherwise you will be attacked on sight, as the enemy will detect you on arrival.
 3. [Serenity of Stars - Gameplay Overhaul](https://www.nexusmods.com/starfield/mods/13465) Overhauls the gameplay in many ways.
 Read the mod page to understand what is changed and new controls.
+4. [Manual Reload Papyrus Edition](https://www.nexusmods.com/starfield/mods/15743) Disables auto reload. **If using a controller you will need to [map the 'R' key using a virtual keyboard](https://github.com/eljefe303030/Melius/blob/96dc3f04f50b2083981c5843a8321bb02447f8fd/assets/docs/MWS%20Xbox%20Controller%20layout%20instructions.md) or disable this mod**
 4. [StarUI suite of mods](https://next.nexusmods.com/profile/m8r98a4f2/mods?gameId=4187) to change the UI to make it easier and nicer to use.
 5. [Revelation - Main Quest Overhaul](https://www.nexusmods.com/starfield/mods/10418) This mod overhauls Starfield's main quest, including removing most Temples.
 6. Multiple mods that remove the chance of coming across the same POIs all the time.